mars-protocol/whitepaper/README.md

 ![A leveraged yield farming position in the Fields of Mars](./images/fig-14.png)

 This allows the user to farm with leverage with increased yield (in the form of OSMO tokens issued as bonding rewards).
-However should the value of OSMO drop, the risk of liquidation is increased.
+However, should the value of OSMO drop, the risk of liquidation is increased.
 Both scenarios are illustrated below.

 In scenario 1 (Fig. 15), the user supplies ATOM and borrows OSMO from the Red Bank's OSMO pool.
 The ATOM and OSMO are deposited in the ATOM-OSMO LP pool and staked in the Osmosis staking contract.
 As long as the yield in fees and OSMO rewards exceeds the interest rate, the user's profit will increase faster than borrowing costs.